 Olive Oil Tasting

-Next stop was La Bourgogne Farm where we sampled olive oils and olives.
-I’m a big fan of olive oil, and if I use oil for cooking it needs to be either olive or coconut oil.
-I’m also kind of an olive oil snob, and I never buy the cheapest olive oil because the difference in taste is huge.
-So I was very interested to see what kind of olive oils they have here in South Africa, and they did have pretty good oils indeed.
+Next, we visited La Bourgogne Farm, where we sampled olive oils and olives.
+As a fan of olive oil, I was excited to try their products.
+I’m also a bit of an olive oil snob and never buy the cheapest, as the taste difference is significant.
+So, I was very curious to try the olive oils from South Africa, and they definitely had some great options.

 Farm Sanctuary SA

-What was really cool about this place was Pigcasso – a painting pig.
-We happened to be there at the same time Pigcasso was painting, and we could witness this incredible moment.
+What was really cool about this place was Pigcasso—a painting pig.
+We happened to be there while Pigcasso was painting, and we got to witness this incredible moment.
 I couldn’t believe my eyes when she started painting!
-Pigcasso’s masterpieces are available for purchase, and some of them cost nearly $2,000.
-The profit goes to Farm Sanctuary SA, so Pigcasso is kind of helping other pigs and animals to have a better life.
+Pigcasso’s masterpieces are available for purchase, with some selling for nearly $2,000.
+The profits go to Farm Sanctuary SA, so Pigcasso is helping other pigs and animals have a better life.

-After seeing Pigcasso, we were off to have lunch at Bread & Wine Vineyard Restaurant which ironically is known for its good meat dishes.
-The restaurant had however made a huge effort to create an exclusive 3-course vegan lunch for this tour.
-And I’m not lying when I say this was the best lunch I’ve ever had!
+After seeing Pigcasso, we headed to lunch at Bread & Wine Vineyard Restaurant, which ironically is known for its great meat dishes.
+However, the restaurant had made a huge effort to create an exclusive 3-course vegan lunch for this tour.
+And I’m not exaggerating when I say this was the best lunch I’ve ever had!

-There were two choices for starters, main and dessert, and I chose falafel, risotto, and meringue.
+There were two choices for starters, mains, and dessert, and I chose falafel, risotto, and meringue.
 Everything was delicious!
-I’m really impressed that they made such an effort for each dish, especially the dessert with vegan meringue surprised me.
-If you don’t know, that’s made of the liquid from a can of chickpeas.
-I’ve heard of this before but had never tried, so I was very excited to taste it.
-And it was such like regular meringue!
-We also had more wine of course, and champagne for the start.
+I’m really impressed with how much effort they put into each dish, especially the dessert.
+The vegan meringue surprised me—it’s made from the liquid in a can of chickpeas.
+I’d heard of this before but had never tried it, so I was very excited to taste it.
+And it tasted just like regular meringue!
+We also had more wine, of course, and champagne to start.

-Eric was an awesome tour guide, and we had interesting conversations.
+Eric was an awesome tour guide, and we had some great conversations.
 He also gave me tips for different vegan-friendly restaurants and markets (more about these in another post!).
-If you are interested in doing the tour, you can book it either through Airbnb here or contact Eric directly: ecmallia [at] googlemail.com.
-Eric is now offering an exclusive 10% discount off your booking when you mention “gabrielahereandthere”.
+If you’re interested in doing the tour, you can book it through Airbnb here or contact Eric directly at ecmallia [at] googlemail.com.
+Eric is offering an exclusive 10% discount off your booking when you mention “gabrielahereandthere.”

-In conclusion, I would say that this tour was one of the highlights during my time in Cape Town.
-I’m a big foodie and tasting different vegan foods is always on my list when visiting new places.
-Even if you are not a vegan, I can still recommend this tour as the wines, olive oils and food were simply delicious.
-This is also a great option if you want to learn more about the vegan lifestyle and eat tasty food.
-Some people are still surprised when they realize that vegan food is more than just lettuce and carrots…
+In conclusion, I would say that this tour was one of the highlights of my time in Cape Town.
+I’m a big foodie, and tasting different vegan foods is always on my list when visiting new places.
+Even if you’re not vegan, I can still recommend this tour, as the wines, olive oils, and food were simply delicious.
+It’s also a great option if you want to learn more about the vegan lifestyle and enjoy tasty food.
+Some people are still surprised to learn that vegan food is more than just lettuce and carrots…

 24 comments